jaredLunde/exploration/README.md

 With this library I tried to solve all of those problems.
 It's built on plain JavaScript arrays, well-designed data structures, an event-driven model, and concurrent mode-safe React hooks.
-It does just enough to be extermely powerful without being opinionated about styles, hotkeys, or traits.
+It does just enough to be extremely powerful without being opinionated about styles, hotkeys, or traits.
 It's also performant enough to be used in browser integrated development environments.
 It makes sure React only renders what changes without render thrashing.